HarisShahnawaz/HarisShahnawaz/README.md

 ---

-## ⚛️ My React Journey
+## ⚛️ My MERN Journey

 <p align="center">
-  I started learning React from scratch and have built my way up from understanding JSX and components to managing complex state with <b>Redux Toolkit</b>, handling navigation with <b>React Router DOM</b>, working with the <b>Context API</b>, and building full-stack apps with <b>Appwrite</b> as the backend.
-  I recently integrated <b>Groq AI (LLaMA 3.3 70B)</b> into my HarixAI project, showing my ability to work with modern AI APIs.
+  I started with frontend development and have grown into a <b>MERN Stack Developer</b> — building full-stack applications from the ground up.
+On the frontend, I work with
+  <b>React</b>, managing state with <b>Redux Toolkit</b> and handling routing with <b>React Router DOM</b>.
+  On the backend, I build <b>REST APIs</b> with <b>Node.js & Express</b>, design schemas with
+  <b>Mongoose</b>, and secure routes using <b>JWT authentication</b>.
+  My latest project, <b>HmaStore</b>, is a complete full-stack e-commerce platform that brings all of these skills together.
 Every project in my profile is a step forward in that journey.
 </p>

 ---